Midland family honors daughter’s legacy by donating her brain to research

 “One of the scientific advisors who had been involved in autism research told me about the opportunity,” Yssa said.
 “Learning early on what a powerful research tool this was allowed us to be prepared for when the time came.”

-Autism BrainNet, a program of the Simons Foundation, reported a significant increase in brain donations for autism research in the past two years, as compared to the previous three years, in part, due to their efforts to educate the community about this opportunity.
+Autism BrainNet, a program of the Simons Foundation, reported a significant increase in brain donations for autism research in the past two years as compared to the previous three years, due, in part, to their efforts to educate the community about this opportunity.
 The organization has noted that the gift of one brain can support hundreds of studies that advance the understanding of autism and related neurodevelopmental disorders.

 “Marie’s life had tremendous value to us as a family and to a much larger community,” Yssa said.
 “Donation is a very personal decision.
 To me, this gift felt like honoring her life and continuing that exploration where we could learn from her in a way that sheds light on her individual syndrome and the community at large.”